Cup-of-Code/pico-w/sensor-examples/P22_Knock_Sensor/README.md

 # Knock Sensor
-The code prints "Knock detected!" if the pin value change to HIGH.
+The code prints "Knock detected!" if the pin value changes to HIGH.

 ![](connection/Knock_Sensor_bb.png)